 Now, let’s discuss why the frequency spectrum is quite important in mobile phone communications.
 To transfer 0s and 1s in digital communication, each subscriber is allocated a frequency range.
 However, the frequency spectrum available for cellular communications is quite limited and there are billions of subscribers.
 This issue is solved with the help of 2 technologies.

-In the Frequency slot distribution, different frequency slots are carefully allocated to different cell towers (Fig: 10A).
+In the Frequency slot distribution, different frequency slots are carefully allocated to different cell towers (refer Fig 10a).
 This distribution has the advantage of using the same frequency slot for different cell towers.
 But there is a catch here, neighbouring cell towers are not allocated the same frequency slot.
 This is done in order to restrict your phone from receiving signals for neighbouring cell towers.
 So during the call if you are moving into neighbouring cell, you are allocated different frequency from your neighbouring cell tower without call drop.
 This process is known as handoff or handover.
 The decision of frequency allocation was made by MSC in 1G whereas from 2G to till now, this decision is taken by mobile itself.

 Now, the big question, why are there different generations of mobile phone technologies?

-From 1G to 4G, the world has observed a drastic increase in the number of cell phone users.
+From 1G to 5G, the world has observed a drastic increase in the number of cell phone users.
 The main aiding factor to that increase has been significant changes in terms of data speed that were observed with the introduction of every new generation.

-1G originally allowed users, for the first time, to carry a phone without a cable attached to it (Fig:11), but 1G suffered from two major problems.
+1G originally allowed users, for the first time, to carry a phone without a cable attached to it (refer Fig 11), but 1G suffered from two major problems.
 The first problem was that the wireless transmission was in an analog format.
 Analog signals are easily altered by external sources.
 So it provided poor voice quality and poor security.
 The second problem was that it used the Frequency Division Multiple Access (FDMA) technique, which used the available spectrum in an inefficient way.
 In FDMA, total available spectrum is chop up into frequency slots.
 Each user is allocated a unique frequency slot.
 During the period of the call, no other user could share the same frequency slots.

-These factors paved the way for the second generation of mobile communications (Fig:12).
+These factors paved the way for the second generation of mobile communications (refer Fig 12).
 2G used digital multiple access technologies, namely Time Division Multiple Access (TDMA) or Code Division Multiple Access (CDMA) technology.
 TDMA system allows user to share common frequency spectrum but in different time slots.
 In CDMA each users information coded with unique code and transmit those codes over the common frequency slot.
 The second generation also introduced a revolutionary data service, SMS and Internet browsing.

-Next came 4G, which achieved speeds of 20 to 100 mbps, this was suitable for high-resolution movies and television (Fig:14).
+Next came 4G, which achieved speeds of 20 to 100 mbps, this was suitable for high-resolution movies and television (refer Fig 14).
 This higher speed was made possible due to Orthogonal Frequency Division Multiple Access (OFDMA) Technology and Multiple Input Multiple Output (MIMO) technology.
 In OFDMA, available range is split into a large number of smaller range known as subcarriers.
 These subcarriers are mathematically orthogonal to each other and each of them are modulated individually.
 MIMO uses multiple transmitter-receiver-antennas inside both the mobile phones and the towers.

-The Next Generation of Mobile communication(5G), to be rolled out soon, will use enhanced MIMO technology and millimeter waves.
-It will provide seamless connectivity to support the Internet of Things, such as driverless cars and ‘Smart’ homes (Fig:15).
+The next generation of mobile communication(5G), to be rolled out soon, will use enhanced MIMO technology and millimeter waves.
+It will provide seamless connectivity to support the Internet of Things, such as driverless cars and ‘Smart’ homes (refer Fig 15).